 Publicly owned open space must be included in and around all settlements including subdivisions, remote parcels and homesteads.
 The amount of open space and optimal densities of residents should be evaluated collectively.
 Open space should be adjusted to meet the needs of a particular population, species or habitat in order to best maintain existing or historical levels of use.
 In determining the amount of open space and optimal number of residents, the following concerns should be evaluated:

-1. The specific habitat requirements of and existing populations of fish and wildlife in the area.
+The specific habitat requirements of and existing populations of fish and wildlife in the area.
+The amount and diversity of available habitats and the presence of any unique or scarce habitats.